kitsudaiki/libKitsunemimiCommon/README.md

 #### Common methods

-*include-file:* `libKitsunemimiCommon/common_methods/string_methods.h`, `libKitsunemimiCommon/common_methods/vector_methods.h` and `libKitsunemimiCommon/common_methods/object_methods.h`
+*include-file:* `libKitsunemimiCommon/common_methods/string_methods.h` and`libKitsunemimiCommon/common_methods/vector_methods.h`

-These contains some commonly used mehtods for strings, vectors and objects, like for example replace substrings within a string or base64 encode and decode.
+These contains some commonly used mehtods for strings, vectors and objects, like for example replace substrings within a string.

 ## Common Information aboud my projects